YuechenTUM/YuechenTUM.github.io/_posts/2024-06-20-Accelerate- CFD-long-term-simulation.md.md

 show_date: true
 title: "Can long-term CFD transient simulations be accelerated?"
 date: 2024-06-20
-img: posts/20240620/Dronn-p.jpg
+img: posts/20240620/Dronn-p.jpg [^1]
 img_caption: "Photo by Bent Bach"
 tags: [CFD, High-performance cluster, Ansys fluent, 3D model]
 category: opinion
 author: Yueechen
 description: "When using the commercial software Fluent for simulation, in addition to focusing on the results, time cost is also a significant factor.
 So can long-term CFD transient simulations be accelerated?"
 ---
 Recently, I finished writing my master's thesis.
-During these six months, time has always been an important issue that bothered me.
-In the first three months, I actively cooperated with a Chinese university to try to develop a program specifically for pit thermal storage simulation in C++ to fundamentally accelerate the calculation, and phased in the development of the information exchange code for the universal grid of the two-dimensional interface.
-But for various reasons, I eventually had to use the commercial software Ansys Fluent to simulate a three-dimensional model for a year, and how to speed up became the issue I considered the most.
+During these six months, time has always been an important factor that bothered me.
+In the first three months, I actively cooperated with a Chinese university to try to develop a program specifically for pit thermal storage simulation in C++ to fundamentally accelerate the simulation and phase in the development of the information exchange code for the universal grid of the two-dimensional interface.
+But for various reasons, I eventually had to use the commercial software Ansys Fluent to simulate a three-dimensional model for a year, and how to speed up became the issue I considered the most in the rest three months.

 The project was created by [Over the Bridge](https://overthebridge.org), an organization dedicated to increase awareness on mental health and substance abuse in the music industry, trying to denormalize and remove the glamour around such illnesses within the music community.